jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_CACHE_CLASSES.md

 !!!
 Caution
     Do not manually modify cache files as this may cause unexpected behavior in the API.
 If you need to modify the data in a cache file, you should do so by modifying the relevant Cache class and [refreshing the cache](#refreshing-a-cache).

+## Examples

+You can find examples of fully implemented Cache classes in the [PHP reference](https://pfrest.org/php-docs/namespaces/restapi-caches.html).
+Select the Cache class you are interested in to view the class's PHPDoc documentation, and then click on the `<>` symbol next to the class name to view the class's source code.